mawyss/scion/doc/protocols/scion-header.rst

 Validation) contains the following parts:

    - An 8-byte Packet Timestamp (same as for EPIC-HP).
-   - A slightly modified SCION header.
+   - A slightly modified SCION header, that now contains two bits for the EPIC Version.
-   - A 16-byte *DVF* (Destination Validation Field).
+   - A 16-byte *DVF* (Destination Validation Field), which is only present if the EPIC Version is 2 or 3.

 ::